EVERYTHING YOU NEED TO KNOW ABOUT GOLD PLATING

 - Body oils and sweat can damage gold plating; to avoid this, clean or wipe jewelry down regularly to remove pollutants.
 Cleaning your gold-plated jewelry regularly will help it last longer.
 When doing this, use a light liquid soap and warm water.
 Avoid using abrasive cleaning solutions or strong chemicals.

 - Avoid rubbing and friction with plated jewelry, as this will cause the piece to wear down.
 This friction can happen when you layer gold-plated jewelry, and the pieces rub against each other.

 - When storing gold-dipped jewelry, it's essential to keep it in a cool and dry place.
 Avoid storing gold in humid areas such as the bathroom.
 It's also best not to store multiple pieces of jewelry together since they can rub against each other and damage the gold plating.

 12. HOW LONG DOES GOLD PLATED JEWELRY LAST?

-The longevity of gold-plated pieces depends on several factors, including the thickness of the gold; the thicker the gold layer, the longer it will last.
+The longevity of jewelry dipped in gold depends on several factors, including the thickness of the gold; the thicker the gold layer, the longer it will last.